Skip to main content

 Total Knee Replacement: What Patients Need to Know in 2026

-Total knee replacement (also called total knee arthroplasty) is one of the most successful procedures in modern medicine, with over 700,000 performed annually in the United States.
-This guide covers what patients should know before, during, and after the procedure.
+Total knee replacement (also called total knee arthroplasty) is one of the most common orthopaedic procedures in the country -- over 700,000 are done each year in the United States.
+Here's what you should know before, during, and after.

 Knee replacement is typically recommended when: